windowsair/MaixPy_DOC/en/get_started/edit_file.md

 The first time you run the software, you need to initialize it.
 Click `File->Init transfer files` to complete the initialization.
 This will create two files in the board, `__upload.py` and `__download.py`.

-Then double click file name to read and edit, click `save` button to download file to board
+Then double click file name to read and edit, then click the `save` button to download the file to board

 ### Method C: Read files to PC by [rshell](https://github.com/dhylands/rshell), edit, and then save back to board